PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/firmware_catalog/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = firmware_catalog.DefaultApi()
-datafile = 'datafile_example' # str | The binary file of firmware image
+datafile = '/path/to/file.txt' # file | The binary file of firmware image
 name = 'name_example' # str | The name of the object
 description = 'description_example' # str | The description of the object (optional)
 updating_request_id = 'updating_request_id_example' # str |  (optional)